-Designed to respond to the rising use of disinfectants, especially quaternary amines and bleach from food companies and institutions that must sterilize facilities.
-Their need to kill harmful bacteria is pushed down into the wastewater system.
-For many operators this has led to an increase in toxins coming down the drain with negative impacts on good bacteria inside wastewater systems.
+Respond quickly to toxicity-related system upsets as a wastewater operator.
+There’s a rising use of disinfectants in wastewater systems.
+Especially quaternary amines and bleach from food companies and institutions, which must sterilize facilities.
+The need to kill harmful bacteria with increasing amounts of disinfectants pushes a new problem down into the wastewater system.
+For many operators, this has led to an increase in toxins coming down the drain with negative impacts on good bacteria inside wastewater systems.

 CounterQuat was specifically developed to mitigate against increased toxicity, especially quaternary amines.
 It protects wastewater bacteria by strengthening bacterial cell structure to resist the biological “kill” mechanism of quats and other toxins.
 This means an operator will be able to better maintain, and if necessary, rebuild their wastewater bacteria population.